alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Monosyllabic Explosion

-In this period the number of words grows in a number of ways while remaining monosyllables.
+In this next period the number of words grows in a number of ways while remaining monosyllables.

 The basic problem of a monosyllabic language is how to cram